Form¶

 Change the ticket creation per IP and hour to 10:

-rails> Setting.set('form_ticket_create_by_ip_per_hour','10')
+>> Setting.set('form_ticket_create_by_ip_per_hour','10')

 Change the ticket creation per IP and hour to 50:

-rails> Setting.set('form_ticket_create_by_ip_per_day','50')
+>> Setting.set('form_ticket_create_by_ip_per_day','50')

 Change the ticket creation per day to 500:

-rails> Setting.set('form_ticket_create_per_day','500')
+>> Setting.set('form_ticket_create_per_day','500')

-Further options to make it harder¶
+Further Options to Make it Harder¶

 Another way to make it harder for bots to automate against your Zammad instance

-is to change the location of form.js
+is to change the location of form.js ( /opt/zammad/assets/form/form.js ).

-Please keep in mind if you change the location of form.js
+Please keep in mind: if you change the location of form.js

-that you need to ensure that your form.js
+(e.g. by copying), you need to ensure that your form.js stays up to date if

-It’s not recommended to delete form.js from it’s location in that case, but to forbid access to it via your web server configuration.
+in that case, but to forbid access to it via your web server configuration.